 Whether your goal is to celebrate a special occasion or simply step away from routine, date night most often means dining out.
-Our picks for the best date night restaurants in Atlanta boast romantic settings plus menus that skew toward sophisticated flavors with nary a chicken finger in sight.
+Our picks for the best date night restaurants Atlanta offers boast romantic settings plus menus that skew toward sophisticated flavors with nary a chicken finger in sight.

 10 Degrees South is located in Buckhead but it feels like Johannesburg.
 Come to experience authentic contemporary South African culture and tastes in a candlelit dining room without jetlag.

 Continue the palate safari with a glass of wine from the extensive list of South African labels.
 Save room for dessert like Di’s Delight, a moist fruit sponge cake.
 Acoustic musical performances in the bar help set a romantic mood.

-Bar Margot, located on the mezzanine level of the Four Seasons Hotel Atlanta in Midtown, is a funky hangout for grownups.
+Bar Margot, located on the mezzanine level of the Four Seasons Hotel Atlanta in west Midtown, is a funky hangout for grownups.
 Creative bites and dinner entrées like fresh oysters, crab toast, sweetbreads and frog legs, and kale salad are offered alongside top-notch beverages from coffee to cocktails, shaken and stirred by some of the city’s leading bartenders.

 To help set a hearty mood, a deejay spins selections from the vinyl library of nearly 10,000 records by artists in a wide range of styles every Friday and Saturday night from 9 p.m. to Midnight.
 Depending on time of day, day of week, and who has gathered, the vibe at Bar Margot ranges from relaxed to vibrant but is always enjoyable.